Lakshmanwadhwani/Breast-cancer-detection-neural-network/README.md

 This is where Google's colab come into play.
 It is basically a Jupyter notebook running on the cloud, free of charge and has TensorFlow pre-installed, and to boot, comes with a free GPU.
 Its awesome!

 #Data
-For my source of data
+For my source of data i looked no further than the UCI machine learning repository.
+This repository maintains a wide variety of data sets under different domains all at hand for use by the machine learning community